AGC-Technical-Team/Techsplore-2025/Session 3-final code/README.md

-# Session 3: FastAPI Cultural Dishes API
+# Session 3: FastAPI Cultural Dishes API (Final Code)

+> **New to APIs?** Start with the "Session 3-starter code" folder first!
+This is the advanced version with professional code organization.

 ## 🎯 Key Concepts (Simple Definitions)